Online Security: Things to Be Aware Of

 Below is a description of each type of online security issue that users frequently encounter:

 Phishing scams are often sent as email messages designed to look like official communication from banks, companies, or even the ITS Helpdesk.
 These messages ask you to respond with personal or password information.
 If you respond, the sender can use your information to commit identity theft.
-If you receive an email that you believe is a phishing scam, send it to email@example.com immediately.
+If you receive an email that you believe is a phishing scam, send an email to email@example.com immediately.

 Spam is unsolicited email, or "junk mail."
 Spam is sent by companies who have your email address.
 Often, these are companies that you have done business with.
 It is best to delete these messages.
 If you respond to spam, it will confirm to the sender that your email address is valid.